-Are you contemplating moving from sales to business analyst profile?
-If yes, then this article will provide you the approach to achieve your goal.
+Are you contemplating Moving from Sales to Business Analyst Profile?
+If yes, then this article will provide you with the approach to achieving your goal.
 IT industry needs business analysts from across the industry.
 It’s possible to shift from Sales as well as from other corporate streams.

 We get similar queries from professionals from other domains as well.
 You can refer to them as well.